 New Zealand First will:

-- Raise the minimum wage, to $17 in the first instance.
+- Raise the minimum wage, to $20 per hour in the first instance.

 - Review and amend employment laws to ensure that casualization employment practices are fair and just to all parties and work to achieve better job security for individuals now employed on a permanent ‘casual’ basis.
 Disputes emerging over this practice would be referred to arbitration.